 In a 2020 meta-analysis of studies involving 6,404 volunteers taking opioid medications for pain, meditation was one of several mind-body therapies linked with a moderate to strong reduction in pain symptoms.
 (Cognitive behavioral therapy was another.)
 The findings were published in the journal JAMA Internal Medicine.

 Meditation practices that are developed to elicit goodwill—such as the loving kindness technique described earlier in this article—may boost positive emotions and make people feel more compassionate toward others and themselves, according to a 2014 meta-analysis of 22 studies.

 How do you meditate?

 Opportunities abound for learning how to meditate.
 Options include in-person classes, meditation retreats, and meditation apps offering guided audio meditations.
-(The popular app Headspace is available to WW members in the WW app.)
 Feel free to explore and see what resonates with you, Dr. Brown says.
 The goal is to find an approach that you feel comfortable practicing regularly.

 Learn a simple meditation exercise

 Want to try meditating?
 Dr. Brown recommends the following basic meditation for beginners and experienced practitioners alike:

 Pick a resting position.
 Find a position that’s comfortable and allows you to relax and focus.
 Some people like to sit cross-legged on the floor; others prefer to lie back on a bed or mat.
 Whatever feels right for you is fine for this exercise.